lisp-mirror/eql5/examples/M-modules/quick/README.txt

 * "palindrome-1" is a demo of generating QML code from Lisp (static QML);

-* "palindrome-2" is the same using a 'Behavior' in QML, and a QTimer from Lisp (dynamic QML);
+* "palindrome-2" is the same using a 'Behavior' in QML, and a timer from Lisp (dynamic QML);